 M25 Medicine 811 Hospitalist Subinternship

 This course allows the student to work one-on-one with hospitalist physicians on a patient care team.
 The student acts as the intern under the direct supervision of the attending physician.
 Daily responsibilities include admission history and physicals, daily notes and discharge summaries on assigned patients.
 They also will have the opportunity to perform indicated procedures on patients on this service.
 Students are encouraged to participate in Department of Medicine conferences.

-M25 Medicine 814 Clinical Emergency Medicine - Barnes-Jewish Hospital
+M25 Medicine 811A Clinical Internal Medicine — Hospitalist

 M25 Medicine 821 Inpatient Cardiology

 Students will participate as members of the Barnes-Jewish Cardiology at Washington University Consultative Team.
 They will be part of a team composed of faculty members, fellows, residents, and nurse practitioners that sees a large population of cardiac patients and follows them through all aspects of their in-hospital care.
 Emphasis will be placed on physical examination and the interpretation of modern cardiac diagnostic tests including electrocardiograms, echocardiograms and coronary angiograms and their role in clinical decision making.